jaona/papers/README.md

 # papers

-A repository to keep track of papers I have read, been reading, or meaning to read in [READLIST.md](./READLIST.md).
+A repository to keep track of technical papers and books I have read, been reading, or meaning to read in [READLIST.md](./READLIST.md).